 5. To respect others and refrain from harmful sexual activity.

 Overnight guests under 18 years of age must be accompanied by or have written permission from a parent or guardian.
 The minimum age for overnight guests is 16 years, please inform us in advance if you are bringing anyone under 18.

 Children are welcome to visit during the day but should be closely supervised at all times as there are no facilities in the monastery for children and the centre is unable to take responsibility for their well being.
-There is also some hazard to children in that there is building work in progress on the grounds, so it is best to be aware of this when you arrive.
+There is also often building work in progress on the grounds.¬† This may be a hazard for children, so it is best to be aware of this when you arrive.